 David Litt: “One of the most compelling contributions of this book is its spotlight on the importance of enhancing career education and training at the State Department… If you really want to know what diplomats do and who they are, get this book.
 For sure, you will not learn that from any Hollywood movie that still treats the Foreign Service unsparingly, unjustly and, usually, ignorantly.”

 In an interview with Washington’s WTOP Radio, Nicholas Kralev talks about security at U.S. diplomatic missions, and the difficulty of maintaining a balance between strict security measures and carrying out American diplomacy in foreign countries.

 Powell: There Is a ‘Bias’ Against Diplomats in Washington

 “Former Secretary of State Colin Powell says many in Washington — his fellow Republicans in particular — are biased against diplomats, because of a wrong perception that diplomats are indecisive and want to compromise at all cost…”

-AVAILABLE IN PAPERBACK FROM
+PAPERBACK AVAILABLE FROM